aijay3/Real-Time-Raw-ADC-Data-Processing-and-Visualization-Tool-for-TI-mmWave-Radar/README.md

 3. **Right-click on the silabser.inf file** and select Install

-4. **Follow the installation wizard**, click the "Next" button, and agree with the terms of use to complete the installation process
+4. **Follow the installation wizard**, click the "Next" button, and agree with the terms of use to complete the installation process and the CP210x USB drivers will be installed successfully.

-**Verification:** In Windows Device Manager, the COM ports should appear as "Silicon Labs CP210x USB to UART Bridge" when both FTDI drivers and Silicon Labs USB-to-UART Drivers are installed
+**Verification:**  In the Windows Device Manager, the COM ports should appear as this when both the FTDI drivers and Silicon Labs USB-to-UART Drivers are installed.

 ### Network Configuration